Haysville BOE decides to move forward with hybrid learning and fall activities

 However, if coronavirus numbers do go up the board can revisit the topics and look into all remote options or changing activities.

-Before the meeting KSN talked to some parents and students about why the decision to keep classes and activities going was so important to them.
+Before the meeting, KSN News talked to some parents and students about why the decision to keep classes and activities going was so important to them.

 “We haven’t been in school since March and all of us need to get back to the classroom.
 It’s better for us because most of us have just been sitting at home doing nothing and everybody needs to get back to school,” said Drake McPherson, Campus High School freshman.